alchemydc/go2sno/README.md

 *   **Utah Road Conditions:** Integration with Utah Department of Transportation API for road conditions.
 *   **Tahoe Avalanche Forecasts:** Integration with Tahoe Avalanche Center API for avalanche forecasts. conditions. (?)
 *   **Real Resort Lift Status:** Integration with resort APIs (e.g., Epic/Ikon) for live lift status and snow reports.
-Currently difficult due to lack of public APIs; may need to implement a scraper.
+Started with Park City using Micrawl; expanding to others.
 *   **Mobile Optimization:** Improved touch controls and layout refinements for small screens.